tomaszpolanski/Options/README.md

 ###How to use them?

-JUtilities are available on maven.
+Options are available on maven.
 Just add to your gradle files:

 To your top level gradle.build file add repository:
 ```